jhzcarvalho/microblog/README.md

-# microblog
+# Microblog
-Built with the intention of learing flask
+  Built with the intention of learning flask